GLAS GUIDE TO ANIMATION FESTIVALS

 The majority of festivals you should focus your energies on should be animation festivals.
 It is generally the case that animation festivals have free submissions.
 However, there are certainly live-action festivals that are worth considering.

-When you’re planning your festival submissions, be organized.
+When planning your festival submissions, be organized.
 Create a spreadsheet with columns for the festival name, festival date, submission due date, if you’ve submitted, if you’ve payed the fee, how much was the fee, how you submitted, and if you’ve been accepted.
 These can be columns or color coded to your liking.
 But it is imperative that you stay absolutely organized.
-It is easy to remember ten festivals, but once you get past a certain stage you’ll wonder whether you submitted or whether you intended on submitting.
+It is easy to remember ten festivals, but once you get beyond a certain stage you’ll forget whether you submitted or whether you intended on submitting.

 HOW TO SUBMIT

 Festivals have different methods for submissions.
 You can always find the submission protocol on the festival website.
 More often than not, festivals will have an entry form that you can either print out and mail with a DVD or will have an online submission form that will either ask you to mail a DVD or to simply provide the link for your film directly in the form.
+More often than not festivals will request a vimeo or youtube link, but there are still festivals that require a hard copy mailed to them as well.

 Other festivals require you to use an external site such as withoutabox.com or reelport.com.
 These sites provide a service, and as such, require small processing fees for your submission.
 But remember, if submitting to dozens of festivals through these sites, those small processing fees can really add up.